Rules & Regulations

 PARTICIPANT ELIGIBILITY

 1. They are enrolled in a school within the Vancouver public school district.
-This includes online courses (VLN), alternate schools (VASS), and district programs like the University Transition program (UTP).
+This includes online courses (VLN), alternate schools (VASS), and district programs.

 4. Their project meets Youth Science Canada’s ethics and safety guidelines.

-5. Their project has been selected (e.g. in-house science fair, department nomination, etc.) to represent their school at VDSF.
+5. Their project has been selected through an in-school process (e.g. school science fair, department consensus, etc.) to represent their school at VDSF.

 PROJECT ELIGIBILITY